 Only 1 in 3 say they’re experienced or expert, a quarter (27%) say they have only minimal knowledge (or none) about digital marketing.
 Even more alarming?
 Even fewer really know about ad fraud and how it affects marketers.
 A quarter of the marketers have never even heard of it.

-What’s interesting is that while respondents are aware about ad fraud in the abstract, they struggled to pinpoint specific causes of it.
+What’s interesting is that while respondents are aware of ad fraud in the abstract, they struggled to pinpoint specific causes of it.
 In fact, only 1 in 10 of the marketers described ad fraud in specific industry-based terms.
 By the numbers, 2/3 (64%) of respondents said they’re not familiar with ad fraud – including half (49%) of those with 10+ years of digital marketing experience.

 Another key takeaway: most responses talked about ad fraud as a consumer problem, and not something marketers can ultimately control!